slindeneau/RaspberryLidarLite/README.md

 # RaspberryLidarLite
-Code library that allows for reading and writing raw bytes to and from i2c.
+Code library for initializing and reading from a LidarLite.